Siegfried Line: Name

-These programmes were all pushed forward with the highest priority, putting a heavy demand on the available resources.
+The programmes were given the highest priority, putting a heavy demand on the available resources.

-The origin of the name "Westwall" is unknown, but it appeared in popular use from the middle of 1939; there is a record of Hitler sending an Order of the Day to the soldiers and the workers at the "Westwall" on 20 May 1939.
+The origin of the name "Westwall" is unknown, but it appeared in popular use from the middle of 1939.
+There is a record of Hitler sending an Order of the Day to soldiers and workers at the "Westwall" on 20 May 1939.

 History

 Minor early role

-The Siegfried Line at the start of the Second World War had serious weaknesses.
-German General Alfred Jodl said after the war that it was "little better than a building site in 1939", and when Field Marshal Gerd von Rundstedt inspected the line, the weak construction and insufficient weapons caused him to laugh.
-Despite France's declaration of war on Germany at the beginning of the Second World War, there was no major combat at the Siegfried Line at the start of the campaign in the west, except for a minor offensive by the French.
-Instead, both sides remained stuck in the so-called Phoney War, where neither side attacked the other and both stayed in their safe positions.
+At the start of World War II, the Siegfried Line had serious weaknesses.
+After the war, German General Alfred Jodl said that it had been "little better than a building site in 1939" and, when Field Marshal Gerd von Rundstedt inspected the line, the weak construction and inadequate weapons caused him to laugh.
+Despite France's declaration of war against Germany in September 1939, there was no major combat involving the Siegfried Line at the start of the campaign in the West, except for a minor offensive by the French.
+Instead, both sides remained in a safe position behind their defences, during the so-called Phoney War.

 The Reich Ministry of Public Enlightenment and Propaganda drew foreign attention to the unfinished Westwall, in several instances showcasing incomplete or test positions to portray the project finished and ready for action.
-During the Battle of France, French forces made minor attacks against some parts of the line, but the majority was left untested.
-When the campaign finished, transportable weapons and materials (metal doors for instance) were removed from the Siegfried Line and used in other places such as the Atlantic Wall defences.
+During the Battle of France, French forces made minor attacks against some parts of the line, but the majority was left untested in battle.
+When the campaign finished, transportable weapons and materials, such as metal doors, were removed from the Siegfried Line and used in other places such as the Atlantic Wall defences.
 The concrete sections were left in place in the countryside and soon became completely unfit for defense.
-The bunkers were instead used for storage.
+The bunkers were used for storage instead.

 Reactivation in 1944

-With the D-Day landings in Normandy on 6 June 1944, war in the west broke out once more.
+With the D-Day landings in Normandy on 6 June 1944, war in the West broke out once more.
 On 24 August 1944, Hitler gave a directive for renewed construction on the Siegfried Line.
-20,000 forced labourers and members of the Reichsarbeitsdienst (Reich Labour Service), most of whom were 14–16-year-old boys, attempted to re-equip the line for defence purposes.
-Local people were also called in to carry out this kind of work, mostly building anti-tank ditches.
+20,000 forced labourers and members of the Reichsarbeitsdienst (Reich Labour Service), most of whom were 14 to 16-year-old boys, attempted to re-equip the line for defensive purposes.
+Local people were also called in to carry out work, mostly building anti-tank ditches.

-Even during construction, it was becoming clear that the bunkers could not withstand the newly developed armour-piercing weapons.
+Even during construction, it was becoming clear that the bunkers could not withstand newly developed armour-piercing weapons.
 At the same time as the reactivation of the Siegfried Line, small concrete "Tobruks" were built along the borders of the occupied area.
-These bunkers were mostly dugouts for single soldiers.
+Those bunkers were mostly dugouts for single soldiers.